Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Conclusions

 MP was funded through the NSF Graduate Research Fellowship grant No. DGE 1752814, and acknowledges the support of System76 for providing computer equipment.
 BF gratefully acknowledges the hospitality of the Institute for Advanced Study and financial support of the Ambrose Monell Foundation and the Bershadsky Fund during much of this work.

 LD acknowledges the research grant support from the Alfred P. Sloan Foundation (award number FG-2021-16495).
 R.A.W.~was funded by NASA JWST Interdisciplinary Scientist grants NAG5-12460, NNX14AN10G, and 80GNSSC18K0200 from NASA Goddard Space Flight Center.
 NF and AMB were both funded by a UA/NASA Space Grant for Undergraduate Research.
-AZ acknowledges support by the NSF-BSF through grant No.~2020750, and by the Ministry of Science \& Technology, Israel.
+AZ acknowledges support by Grant No.~2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No.~2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
 JMD acknowledges the support of project PGC2018-101814-B-100 (MCIU/AEI/MINECO/FEDER, UE) Ministerio de Ciencia, Investigaci\'on y Universidades.
 This project was funded by the Agencia Estatal de Investigaci\'on, Unidad de Excelencia Mar\'ia de Maeztu, ref.~MDM-2017-0765.
 This work makes use of the National Radio Astronomy Observatory, which is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. We also made use of the Large Binocular Telescope, which is overseen by an international collaboration among institutions in the United States, Italy, and Germany.
 We would like to thank the staff at the MMT, for performing the observations in service mode.
 This work has made use of data from the European Space Agency (ESA) mission GAIA (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.